Anna-Fritz/Anna-Fritz/README.md

 <h2 align="left">Hi 👋!
-My name is Anna - I'm a passionate Frontend Developer from Germany.
-With JS at heart and CSS in the blood...</h2>
+My name is Anna - I'm a passionate Frontend Developer from Germany. <br>With JS at heart and CSS in the blood...</h2>

 ###